AP_plus_logo.gif

 Problem

-Before the Testing Portal, certification relied on manual spreadsheets and back-and-forth communication.
+Before the Testing Portal, certification relied on excel spreadsheets and back-and-forth communication.

 The challenge